mrCloudCyberSec/AzureHomeLab/README.md

 <h1>Azure Home Lab</h1>

-<h2>Business Summary</h2>
+<h2>Project Overview</h2>

+From March 25th, 2024; Showcasing the ability to create a cloud environment for the purpose of learning, experimention, and honing skill sets within Microsoft Azure.

-Project consists of building a cloud enviornment for learning, experimentation, and honing skill sets based on real-world scenarios within Microsoft Azure.
-Through out the project, there is an assumption that an active Azure subscription has been created.
+The project consists of building three virtual networks (VNet) and two virtual machines (VM) with best cloud networking topology practices.
+For the purpose of this project, there is an assumption that a Microsoft Azure Free Trial or Pay-As-You-Go subscription has been created and activated.
 <br />

-<h2>Objectives</h2>
+<h2>Project Objectives</h2>

-- <b>Configuring virtual networks and connect them via peering</b>
+- <b>Configuring virtual networks</b>
-- <b>Configure a virtual machine for two of the virtual networks</b>
+- <b>Configure two virtual machines</b>
+- <b>Confirm the virtual machines can communicate with each other</b>
 - <b>Secure the perimeter of the Azure Cloud enviornment</b>

-<h2>Environments Used </h2>
+<h2>Project Components</h2>

+<h3>Cloud Environments Used</h3>

 - <b>Microsoft Azure</b>

-<h2>Azure Resources Used</h2>
+<h3>Resources Used</h3>

-- <b>Active subscription for Microsoft Azure</b>
+- <b>Subscription for Microsoft Azure</b>
 - <b>Resource Groups</b>
 - <b>Virtual Networks</b>
 - <b>Virtual Machines</b>

+<h2>Executive Summary</h2>

-<h2>Technical Walk-through:</h2>
+<h2>Technical Walkthrough:</h2>

 <h3>Configuring Virtual Networks</h3>